blessedrt/go-mbali/cmd/clef/README.md

 #### Create new password protected account

 The signer will generate a new private key, encrypt it according to [web3 keystore spec](https://github.com/mbali/wiki/wiki/Web3-Secret-Storage-Definition) and store it in the keystore directory.
 The client is responsible for creating a backup of the keystore.
-If the keystore is lost there is no method of retrieving lost accounts.
+If the keystore is lost there is no mmblod of retrieving lost accounts.

 #### Arguments